grab/engineering-blog/_posts/2023-06-01-pii-masking.md

 There are cases where a variable name in the schema is a partial match against a PII keyword but is legitimately not a PII – for example, `carModelName` is a partial match against `name` but does not contain PII data.
 In this case, the developer can choose to add it to a whitelist to pass the CI.

-However, modifying the whitelist requires approval from the Coban team, for verification purposes.
-Apart from this particular case, the requesting team can autonomously approve their MR, in a self-service fashion.
+However, modifying the whitelist requires approval from the Coban team for verification purposes.
+Apart from this particular case, the requesting team can autonomously approve their MR in a self-service fashion.

 Now let us look at an example of a successful CI pipeline execution.